-GEOG 1302 Human Geography (3-0-3) This course introduces students to fundamental concepts, skills, and practices of human geography.
+GEOG 1302 (3-0-3) This course introduces students to fundamental concepts, skills, and practices of human geography.
 Place, space, and scale serve as a framework for understanding patterns of human experience.
-Topics for discussion may include globalization, population and migration, culture,
+Topics for discussion may include globalization, population and migration, culture, diffusion, political and economic systems, language, religion, gender, and ethnicity.

-GEOG 1303 World Regional Geography (3-0-3) This course is an introduction to the world's major regions seen through their defining physical, social, cultural, political, and economic features.
+GEOG 1303 (3-0-3) This course is an introduction to the world's major regions seen through their defining physical, social, cultural, political, and economic features.
 These regions are examined in terms of their physical and human characteristics and their interactions.
 The course emphasizes relations among regions on issues such as trade, economic development, conflict, and the role of regions in the globalization process.